1. Home

 Who can get the COVID-19 vaccine

-The COVID-19 vaccine is offered free of charge to anyone aged 6 months and older who requests it.
+Vaccination against COVID-19 is offered free of charge to all targeted individuals aged 6 months or older.
 The number of doses and the intervals between doses depend on the age, vaccination history and medical condition of the individual.

-• people aged 6 months and over living with a chronic disease (heart, lung, diabetes, severe obesity, etc.);
+• Those aged six months and over living with a chronic disease (heart, lung, diabetes, severe obesity, etc.)

-Most people already vaccinated against COVID-19 will have to wait at least 6 months before receiving this new dose.
+People already vaccinated against COVID-19 should wait six months after their vaccination before receiving this new dose.

 Interval following COVID-19 infection

-After infection with COVID-19, a person should wait at least 3 months before receiving a dose of COVID-19 vaccine.
+After infection with COVID-19, a person should wait at least six months before receiving a dose of COVID-19 vaccine.

 Types of vaccines